 - Nerve damage – a surgical instrument that bumps or cuts a nerve can cause permanent damage.

-Chronic symptoms associated with cervical spinal narrowing also can be treated endoscopically, avoiding many of the risks inherent to conventional surgery.
-At Laser Spine Institute, our orthopedic specialists perform minimally invasive, outpatient procedures using advanced, endoscopic technology.
-Tens of thousands of cervical stenosis patients have found relief through the use of a small incision, deep IV sedation and – most significantly – no insertion of fusion hardware.
+Chronic symptoms associated with cervical spinal narrowing spinal narrowing also can be treated on an outpatient basis, avoiding many of the risks inherent to conventional open spine surgery.
+At Laser Spine Institute, our orthopedic surgeons perform minimally invasive procedures using advanced technology.
+Our procedures have helped tens of thousands of patients find relief from neck and back pain.
 Contact Laser Spine Institute to learn more or for a complimentary review of an MRI or CT scan.